0xck/diploma/README.md

 **Note.** If you change app directory location you should execute `python3 first_start.py` again for making changes.

 ###### ext_conf/config_generator.py
-In app directory in subdirectory `ext_config/` there is script `config_generator.py` it is serviced for generate configuration for supervisor.
-If you would like to change some settings just execute one `python3 config_generator.py` and after it finishes its work new supervisor configuration will be available as `wrex.conf` at the same directory.
+In app directory in subdirectory `ext_config/` there is script `config_generator.py` It services for generating configuration for supervisor.
+If you would like to change some settings just execute one `python3 config_generator.py` and after it finishes new supervisor configuration will be available as `wrex.conf` at the same directory.

 ## Usage